Ed Hochuli

 from 1983 to 2021, and was an official in the National Football League (NFL) from 1990 to 2017; his uniform number was 85.
 Before becoming a football official, he played college football for four seasons at the University of Texas at El Paso (UTEP).

-Hochuli worked numerous playoff games including two Super Bowls.
+Hochuli worked numerous playoff games, including two Super Bowls.
 He is best known for his athletic/muscular physique (height: 6 ft 2 in; weight: 230 lb), and for explaining on-field rulings in a manner that is comprehensive yet also clear and concise.
 In a poll conducted by ESPN in 2008, Hochuli tied fellow referee Mike Carey for "best referee" votes (eight each) among NFL head coaches.
 In his 28th season in the league and 26th as a referee (crew chief) with the 2017 NFL season, Hochuli's officiating crew consisted of umpire Shawn Smith, down judge Greg Bradley, line judge Rusty Baynes, field judge Dale Shaw, side judge Alex Kemp, and back judge Scott Helverson.

 After the retirements of Gerald Austin and Larry Nemmers following the 2007 season, Hochuli became the NFL's longest-tenured referee for the next decade.
 He announced his own retirement in March 2018.
 In 2019, his son Shawn Hochuli—previously a referee in the Arena Football League and a back judge in the NFL—was promoted to referee.

 Personal life

 Early life

-Hochuli was born on December 25, 1950, in Milwaukee living there until age eight before his family moved to Tucson, Arizona.
+Hochuli was born on December 25, 1950, in Milwaukee, living there until his family moved to Tucson, Arizona, when he was eight.
 He was the second child of six.
 He went to Canyon del Oro High School in the Tucson suburb of Oro Valley, Arizona, graduating in 1969.
 During his high school years, he participated in football (earning all-state honors twice), basketball, wrestling, and track.
 He attributes his competitive nature to having an older brother, Chip Hochuli.
 Ed Hochuli told Referee in a 2004 interview, "I was somebody who wanted to be good and I wanted my brother to be proud of me, and I wanted my parents to be proud of me."
 He earned a Bachelor of Arts degree with honors from the University of Texas at El Paso in 1972.
 While studying at UTEP, Hochuli played linebacker on the school's football team from 1969 to 1972.
-As a football player he earned All-Western Athletic Conference academic honors in 1972.
+As a football player he earned All–Western Athletic Conference academic honors in 1972.
 His father, Walter Hochuli, was involved with law as a wills and estate planner, which influenced Ed Hochuli to pursue a career in law.
 He earned his Juris Doctor from the University of Arizona Law School in 1976.
 While in law school, Hochuli served as a law clerk for two years under United States District Judge Carl Muecke.
 After completing his education Hochuli was admitted to the State Bar of Arizona.